totalico/1040_AutoScript/README.md

 # 1040_AutoScript

-#2022 - get ready!
+### 2022 - get ready!
 Auto script filler for 1040 froms.
+Nowadays is only for 'Single-Married-Status'.

 #  How exactly it works?